bigbluedisco/tech-challenge/backend/v1/README.md

 - Otherwise, if some parts of the address cannot be recognized and the system fails to validate it, the order is not created and a response with an error code is returned.

 For this task, we provide an API that allows searching for addresses in France:
 [https://bigblue-challenge.vercel.app/api/backend/v1/addresse](https://bigblue-challenge.vercel.app/api/backend/v1/addresse) ([doc](./doc/address_api.pdf)).
 If the API doesn't return any results when called, the address is invalid and the order is not created.
 If the API returns 1 to N `Feature`s, your implementation should handle it and offer the best matching address.
-You are free to choose the criteria used to select the best `Feature`.

 Be ready to stand up for your choices so that we can have an interesting discussion during the test debrief.